-- 1. Beginning on the right lead complete 3 circles to the right; the first circle small and slow followed by two large fast circles.
+- Beginning on the right lead, complete 3 circles to the right; the first circle small and slow followed by two large fast circles.
 Change leads at the center of the arena. - Complete 3 circles to the left, the first circle small and slow followed by two large fast circles.
-Change leads at the center of the arena. - Continue around end of arena without breaking gait or changing leads, run down center of arena past end marker, and execute a square sliding stop. - 4.
-Complete 3 1/2 spins to the left. - Run down center of arena past end marker, and execute a square sliding stop. - 6.
-Complete 3 1/2 spins to the right. - Run down center of arena past center marker, and execute a square sliding stop. - 8.
+Change leads at the center of the arena. - Continue loping around end of arena without breaking gait or changing leads. - Run down center of arena, past end marker and come to a sliding stop.
+Hesitate. - 5.
+Complete 31⁄2 spins to the left. - Run down center of arena past end marker come to sliding stop.
+Hesitate. - 7.
+Complete 31⁄2 spins to the right. - 8.
+Run past center marker come to sliding stop. - 9.
 Back up at least 10 feet.
-Hesitate to complete pattern This pattern may be used as a lope in pattern, please refer to rule 20.6.
+Hesitate to complete pattern. - \This pattern may be used as a lope in pattern, please refer to rule 20.6.